 |

-PayloadId | string | ID of the payload (GUID) |
+PayloadId | String | ID of the payload (GUID) |

-EventGroupName | string | The event group triggered.
+EventGroupName | String | The event group triggered.
 Value: work unit |

-EventDatetimeUtc | long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |
+EventDatetimeUtc | Long | Unix Timestamp (milliseconds) - the number of milliseconds since the Unix Epoch |

-ClientId | string | ID of the client (GUID). |
+ClientId | String | ID of the client (GUID). |

-ClientName | string | Client name |
+ClientName | String | Client name |

-ProductId | string | ID of the product (GUID) |
+ProductId | String | ID of the product (GUID) |

-ProductCode | string | Product code |
+ProductCode | String | Product code |

-ProductionTypeId | int | Production Type ID |
+ProductionTypeId | Int | Production Type ID |

-ProductionTypeName | string | Production Type Name |
+ProductionTypeName | String | Production Type Name |

-WorkUnitStatusId | int | Work Unit Status ID after changed |
+WorkUnitStatusId | Int | Work Unit Status ID after change |

-WorkUnitStatusName | string | Work Unit Status Name after changed |
+WorkUnitStatusName | String | Work Unit Status Name after change |

 {